reissbaker/wate/README.md

  \_____/\___/  \_______/   \___/   \_______/
 ```

-Wate is a small, fast, full-featured, easy-to-debug control flow library for
+Wate is a small (2kb minified and gzipped), fast, full-featured, easy-to-debug
-JavaScript and TypeScript.
-Rather than using Promise-based libraries that
+control flow library for JavaScript and TypeScript.
+Rather than using
-swallow errors and lose stack traces in production, use Wate to manage
+Promise-based libraries that swallow errors and lose stack traces in
-callbacks inside of lightweight Futures.
+production, use Wate to manage callbacks inside of lightweight Futures.

 Wate also exposes functions that convert to and from Promises and Futures, so
 you can interop with Promise libraries if needed.